Lesson n°5

 Accessing the current user

-While the require_authentication action above works fine to prevent unauthenticated users to access the dashboard, it would be nice to display the user's email address in the dashboard view.
+While the require_authentication action above works fine to prevent unauthenticated users from accessing the dashboard, it would be nice to display the user's email address in the dashboard view.

 Let's improve the require_authentication method to store the user object in a global variable: